 Action to be Impact on Funding Status Timeframe

 Implemented

 Replacement of water The projected installation will result in Initial target for

-meters; increased revenue and collection the replacement
+meters; increased revenue and collection

 - A total of 9 000 faulty which will also increase the the replacement

-meters are to be municipality's ability to generate of the total faulty
+• of the total faulty

-replaced by the adequate cash flows from water
+replaced by the adequate cash flows from water •

-municipality revenue. meters is
+municipality - meters is

+revenue.

 30 June 2025

-Year 1 - Targeted meter To be monitored
+Year 1 - Targeted meter

+To be monitored

 replacement for the financial year = 3

 000 (to be Funded by MIG), monthly with

 reference to the

 Year 2 - Targeted meter

-replacement for the financial year $= 3$ target.
+replacement for the financial year = 3 target.

 000. On-going inspection and meter

 consumption monitoring to ensure

 accurate billing,

 Year 3 - Targeted meter

-replacement for the financial year $= 3$
+replacement for the financial year = 3

 000. On-going inspection and meter

-consumption monitoring to ensure
+consumption monitoring to ensure accurate billing,

-accurate billing,
+DEADING (AMB) EOD DIGINIEGGEG